grubeben/194.077-Applied-Deep-Learning/README.md

 - Base model did not meet gym's 'problem solved' criteria
 - Improved agent (featuring state normalization and mish-activation) solved it in **21120  steps**
-- please follow and run **'discrete.ipynb'** for more details and consider it an interactive report for the discrete case
+- please follow and run **'REPORT_discrete.ipynb'** for more details and consider it an interactive report for the discrete case

 ### Continuous-action-space A2C agent